CSRG-Group/dcs-notes.github.io/modules/CS132/Primary_Notes/part2.md

 #### Don't Care Conditions

 Sometimes a certain combination of inputs either can’t happen or we don’t care what the output is if it happens.
-We denote this with a ❌ in our kmaps which may be assumed to be either 1 or 0 — we don’t care.
+We denote this with a ❌ in our K-maps which may be assumed to be either 1 or 0 — we don’t care.

 These can allow us to create a simpler logic expression.
-If you take a look at the left kmap, you can see that there’s an outstanding 1 just below the ❌, and there are multiple ways we can choose to group it.
-If we do it like in the right kmap, you can see that we arrive at a slightly simpler logic expression – and the only reason we can group it that way is because the 01-00 cell is a **don’t care condition**.
+If you take a look at the left K-map, you can see that there’s an outstanding 1 just below the ❌, and there are multiple ways we can choose to group it.
+If we do it like in the right K-map, you can see that we arrive at a slightly simpler logic expression – and the only reason we can group it that way is because the 01-00 cell is a **don’t care condition**.

 <img src="part2.assets/image-20210504123211185.png" alt="image-20210504123211185" style="zoom:67%;" class="center"/>